linux-based/linux-based/README.md

             <td>
               <div align="center">
                 <p>Very Tumblr-centric person since it's my favorite.
 You can ask for other socials, but I don't use social media that much.</p>
-                <p>I stay away from Discord with a 10-foot pole so if you wanna message me, please do so on Tumblr.
-I'm usually very shy to DM but receptive to conversation, so if you wanna talk to me, shoot me a message!</p>
+                <div>I stay away from Discord (cough and other social media) with a 10-foot pole so if you wanna message me, please do so on Tumblr.
+I'm usually very shy to DM but receptive to conversation, so if you wanna talk to me, shoot me a message!</div>
-                <div>I usually don't follow people first on here, but I follow back >=)</div>
               </div>
             </td>
           </tr>